 My training training and research interests span cognitive science and clinical research.
 I am interested in studying cognitive science models of rational thinking and decision-making in typically developing samples and in developmental psychopathology.
 I graduated with a PhD from the School and Clinical Child Program, University of Toronto and I am registered as a clinical psychologist with the College of Psychologists of Ontario.

 Current Graduate Students

-Stella has done her minor area paper in our research lab on the topic of the experience of cognitive effort.
-She will be doing her doctoral dissertation in our research lab.
+Stella has done her minor area paper in our research lab on the topic of the experience of mental effort.
+She is examining performance calibration for her dissertation research.